YottaDB/YDBDoc/MessageRecovery/errors.rst

 INVSPECREC
 ---------------------

-INVSPECREC, Invalid global modifier record
+INVSPECREC, pppp Invalid global modifier record

-Run Time Error: This indicates that YottaDB could not access the header information for a global; therefore, it could not determine the collation characteristics of the global.
+MUPIP Error: This indicates that MUPIP INTEG found a corrupt 4-byte collation record was found for a global variable (that is the 1st of the 4 bytes is not 1). pppp identifies the path in the directory tree (each element of the path consisting of a block#/offset) leading to the error.

-Action: Use the %gbldef utility routine to investigate the current state of the global header and correct it.
+Action: Use DSE to examine the corrupt record and fix it.
+Report the entire incident context to your YottaDB support channel.

 --------------------
 INVSTACODE